How the world is warming to sustainable investing

 Sustainable finance in a nutshell

-This brings us to what policymakers call “sustainable finance”.
-In a nutshell, it is a framework for the financial services sector where climate change and environmental risks are considered in everyday business, operations, products and services.
+In a nutshell, “sustainable finance” is a framework for the financial services sector where climate change and environmental risks are considered in everyday business, operations, products and services.
 The ultimate intention is for this to become business-as-usual, so that private funding flows consistently towards projects and activities that support the transition to a greener economy.

 This definition is narrower than the way we, at Schroders, think of sustainability.
 For us, sustainability is the outcome that is achieved by tying environmental, social and governance risks to investment and capital allocation decisions.
 By doing so, the investment industry’s fiduciary goals can become aligned to the wider policy agenda.